Ingredion (NYSE:INGR) Updates FY 2022 Earnings Guidance

-Ingredion (NYSE:INGR – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $6.90-$7.45 for the period, compared to the consensus EPS estimate of $7.14.
+Ingredion (NYSE:INGR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $6.90-$7.45 for the period, compared to the consensus earnings per share estimate of $7.14.
 The company issued revenue guidance of -.

 Ingredion Stock Performance

-Ingredion (NYSE:INGR – Get Rating) last posted its quarterly earnings data on Tuesday, August 9th.
-The company reported $2.12 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.94 by $0.18.
-The company had revenue of $2.04 billion for the quarter, compared to the consensus estimate of $1.92 billion.
-Ingredion had a return on equity of 14.53% and a net margin of 6.13%.
-Ingredion’s revenue for the quarter was up 16.0% compared to the same quarter last year.
-During the same period in the previous year, the business earned $2.05 EPS.
-On average, research analysts expect that Ingredion will post 7.3 earnings per share for the current fiscal year.
+Ingredion (NYSE:INGR – Get Rating) last announced its quarterly earnings data on Tuesday, August 9th.
+The company reported $2.12 EPS for the quarter, beating the consensus estimate of $1.94 by $0.18.
+Ingredion had a net margin of 6.13% and a return on equity of 14.53%.
+The firm had revenue of $2.04 billion during the quarter, compared to analyst estimates of $1.92 billion.
+During the same period last year, the firm posted $2.05 EPS.
+Ingredion’s revenue was up 16.0% on a year-over-year basis.
+As a group, analysts predict that Ingredion will post 7.03 earnings per share for the current fiscal year.

 Hedge Funds Weigh In On Ingredion